 It’s become a tradition of mine to go camping locally for a few nights in May.
 Being emersed in nature, spending evenings by firelight, and absorbing the abundant buzz of wildlife; it’s a good-for-the-soul time to be outdoors in Sussex.

 Hawthorn, or the May tree, is flowering in fragrant blooms.
-Bats are flitting en-masse from maternity roosts at dusk to forage.
+Bats are flitting enmasse from maternity roosts at dusk to forage.
 Badgers are on the trundle and Foxes on the trot.
 And yes, there are loads of lovely baby bunnies.
 In Sussex, we are lucky to retain a population of visiting Nightingales, and on uninterrupted May nights the males are in full rattling, palpitating symphony.
 Tawny Owls ke-wik and Barn Owls shriek.
 Woodlands burst into carpets of indigo as Bluebell scent fills the understory.

 Amidst this, an undulating ‘beep-boop’ can be heard, a natural metronome.
 It is one of our most recognisable bird calls, and the onomatopoeic sound of spring and summer; the Cuckoo.